Todd Stottlemyre: Career

 Stottlemyre was drafted by the New York Yankees in the 5th round of the 1983 amateur draft, but did not sign.
 He attended Yakima Valley Community College.
 In 1985 Stottlemyre played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.
 He was drafted by the St. Louis Cardinals in the 1st round (1st pick) of the 1985 amateur draft (January Secondary), but he did not sign again.

 The Toronto Blue Jays selected him out of UNLV as the third overall pick in the MLB draft and he signed with them on August 12, 1985.
 He spent seven seasons with the Blue Jays, helping them win the 1992 & 1993 World Series.
 His best season came in 1991, when he recorded 15 wins, pitched 219 innings with an E.R.A. of 3.78.

 Stottlemyre signed with the Oakland Athletics for the 1995 season.
 He was traded to the Cardinals prior to the 1996 season where he put up respectable numbers for nearly three seasons.
 On July 31, 1998 (trade deadline day) the Cardinals traded him along with Royce Clayton to the Texas Rangers in exchange for Darren Oliver, Fernando Tatis and a player to be named later (Mark Little).
-Stottlemyre could not replicate the success he previously had and retired as a member of the Arizona Diamondbacks in 2002.
+Stottlemyre would sign a 4-year, $32 million contract with the Arizona Diamondbacks following the 1998 season but he struggled with injuries and could not replicate the success he previously had.

 In 2000 he was awarded the Branch Rickey Award, which honored his outstanding community service.